 In simplest terms, a graded coin is any specimen that has been graded by an unbiased third-party service.
 Part of this process includes encapsulation, which preserves the coin in the state that it was in at the time it was certified.
 The modern encapsulation methods and slabs that are used today are made of inert materials and are permanently sealed.
 They are the best way to preserve a coin in its current condition.

 The primary focus of coin grading is to find all post-production flaws that are present on a specimen.
-In many cases the main culprit of post-production flaws is wear from circulation and handling.
-For some of the top mistakes you can make when collecting coins and how to avoid coin damage, keep reading on this Info-Vault article.
+In many cases, the main culprit of post-production flaws is wear from circulation and handling.
+For some of the top mistakes, you can make when collecting coins and how to avoid coin damage, keep reading this Info-Vault article.

 In addition to looking for wear, professional coin graders also look for damage.
 This could come from any number of sources, but the presence or absence of damage is a very significant factor in a coin’s grade.
 For more information on the nuances of coin grading, read this Info-Vault article.